top of page

 Loved ones

-Take meaningful actions for family and friends, learning that growth often happens when stepping beyond comfort zones.
+Take meaningful actions for family and friends, discovering that growth often happens when stepping beyond comfort zones and connecting curiosity with care.

 3